Prior Conservatories Home Page Create an Outlook that is exceptional

 Building Advice for your DIY Conservatory Kit

-Why Would I Build a DIY Conservatory?
+Why Would I Build A DIY Conservatory?

-Can I Actually Build my own Conservatory?
+Can I Actually Build My Own Conservatory?

 How much of the conservatory build you can do yourself depends upon your level of expertise, and the complexity of the conservatory.
 Many people employ a professional to construct the base and brickwork, then assemble and erect the frames and roof themselves on top of this pre-prepared base.
 If you have reasonable handy skills (it's a bit more than just putting together flat pack self-assembly furniture) then you should, with the help of the installation instructions, be able to complete the installation successfully.